Spanish–Moro conflict: Jihad against Spanish invasion

 The followers of Moro declared a jihad against the Spanish and Filipino Christians, to defend themselves against the Spanish invaders who tried to take over Moro territory.
-The Moros retaliated with major pillaging campaigns and enslaved Filipino Christians after totally razing their villages.
+The Moros retaliated with major pillaging campaigns and enslaved Filipino Christians after razing their villages.
 Several Moro sultans led these jihads.
 They defeated Spanish attempts to conquer Mindanao.
-The Spanish had use their massive numbers to force the Moros to withdraw.
+The Spanish had used their massive numbers to force the Moros to withdraw.

-A "culture of jihad" emerged among the Moros due to the centuries long war against the Spanish invaders.
+A "culture of jihad" emerged among the Moros due to the centuries-long war against the Spanish invaders.